 If you’re starting from scratch or looking to get more traction, there are lots of ways to improve your chances of increasing your followers on Instagram.

-In this massive article, I've put together 55 easy tips and tricks to help you get more followers on Instagram.
-I've included several sections that cover your Instagram profile, best practices, account promotion, networking, analytics, campaigns, and more.
-These tips are easy to implement regardless of your experience, so check each one off and start getting more followers today.
+In this massive article, I’ve put together 58 easy Instagram tricks to help you get more followers on Instagram.
+I’ve included several sections that cover your Instagram profile, best practices, account promotion, networking, analytics, campaigns, and more.
+These Instagram tips are easy to implement regardless of your experience, so check each one off and start getting more followers today.

 Let’s get started!